 But this amazing food item did not simply appear out of thin air onto the plates of history’s most influential parties.
 It has a long and rich past that is definitely worth exploring further.

-Today we’re taking a journey through the history of caviar, beginning in ancient times and leading right up to the 21st century.
+Today we’re taking a journey through caviar history, beginning in ancient times and leading right up to the 21st century.
 Let’s begin!

 The history of caviar begins not with the cured eggs themselves, but with the sturgeon.